 - Furnished room including bed, bedding, wardrobe, chest of drawers, chair, carpet, TV socket and landline phone socket

-- En-suite facility including wash basin, toilet, shower and towels
+- Six double rooms with en-suite facility including wash basin, toilet, shower and towels

 - Passenger lift